bcreynolds/PSMenuId/README.md

 With the sample input file above, the output will be as follows:

      46
      0
      248

 # Building, Testing, and Deploying PSMenuID
-Make sure you are running Powershell 5.0 (WMF 5.0).
+Make sure you are running Powershell 5.0 (WMF 5.0), then do the following:

-Download the full PSMenuID repository, open a PowerShell window and CD to the downloaded folder, then run .\build.ps1.
+1. Download the full PSMenuID repository
+2. Open a PowerShell window
+3. CD to the downloaded PSMenuID folder
+4. Execute ".\build.ps1".
 This will build the PSMenuID module, run automated tests against it, and deploy it to your PowerShell Modules folder at %UserProfile%\Documents\WindowsPowerShell\Modules.
-At that point, you can type "Import-Module PSMenuID" at any time in a PowerShell window to gain access to the Measure-JsonFileMenuItemsIdSum command.
+5. Type "Import-Module PSMenuID" at any time in a PowerShell window to gain access to the Measure-JsonFileMenuItemsIdSum command.

 # Manually Installing PSMenuID
+Make sure you are running Powershell 5.0 (WMF 5.0), then do the following:

-Download the "PSMenuID" folder within the "PSMenuID" repository and manually copy the entire folder to one of your PowerShell Modules folders such as %UserProfile%\Documents\WindowsPowerShell\Modules.
-At that point, you can type "Import-Module PSMenuID" at any time in a PowerShell window to gain access to the Measure-JsonFileMenuItemsIdSum command.
+1. Download the PSMenuID folder within the PSMenuID repository
+2. Manually copy the PSMenuID folder to one of your PowerShell Modules folders such as %UserProfile%\Documents\WindowsPowerShell\Modules.
+3. Type "Import-Module PSMenuID" at any time in a PowerShell window to gain access to the Measure-JsonFileMenuItemsIdSum command.